Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     -   `minecraft:tag_match` looks for blocks with a specified tag.

 -   `output_state`: The block to replace the input predicate if it is found.
 -   `block_entity_modifier`: Allows for block entities such as chests and barrels to have loot applied.
-They can be marked as `pass_through` (do nothing) or `append_loot` in which a loot table is input to be applied.
+They can be marked as `pass_through` (do nothing) or `append_loot` in which a loot table is input to be applied to the block.
 -   `location_predicate`: To specify if the block in input predicate is supposed to be looked for when placing the structure.
--   `position_predicate`: No difference to the one above?
+-   `position_predicate`: Changes the block based on where in the structure it is based off the origin of the structure.

 ## Jigsaw Structures